 Java8 UnaryOperator interface Examples tutorials

-What is UnaryOperator in java?
+What is UnaryOperator in Java?

-Here is an UnaryOperator interface declaration
+Here is an declaration of the UnaryOperator interface

 @FunctionalInterface